siddharthpk/weather-app/README.md

 # Weather App

-This repo demonstrates the different concepts I picked up while learning from Udemy.
+This repo hosts code for a minimalistic Weather App that allows users to input a desired location and retreive the current weather.

 ## Concepts learned:
   - Asynchronous JS